 The AMT also incorporates the Australian Mathematical Olympiad Committee (AMOC), which has responsibility for the Mathematics Challenge for Young Australians (MCYA) program, and many open and invitational mathematics competitions, culminating in the selection of a team of students who represent Australia internationally at the International Mathematical Olympiad each year.

-The third activity of the AMT focuses on the growing discipline of informatics.
+The third activity of the AMT focuses on the growing discipline of algorithmics.
 The Australian Informatics Olympiad Committee (AIOC) conducts the Computational and Algorithmic Thinking (CAT) competition, formerly the Australian Informatics Competition (AIC), which promotes algorithmic and computational thinking, but requires no programming.
 The AIOC hosts other open and invitational competitions, and selects and supports Australia’s International Olympiad in Informatics (IOI) team.

 AMT Publishing offers a range of books, journals, past papers and merchandise.
 Our publications include pedagogical material and collections of problems of all standards with their solutions.